 Financial results for Raytheon's IDS segment were as follows:

 IDS has the following principal product lines:

-IAMD provides combat-proven air and missile defense systems such as the Patriot A&MD System, which serves as the foundation for integrated air and missile defense for the U.S. Army and international partners.
-The National Advanced Surface-to-Air Missile System (NASAMS), also offered by IAMD, is a highly adaptable mid-range solution for any operational air defense requirement, which is deployed in the U.S. and with international partners.
-Additionally, IAMD provides the Hawk XXI, an advanced air defense system against low- to medium-altitude air threats with advanced fire control and battle management for the international market.
-Key customers include the U.S. Army and international customers.
+IAMD provides combat-proven air and missile defense systems, such as the Patriot A&MD system, the cornerstone of the air and missile defense architecture for twelve nations around the globe, including the U.S. and five NATO nations.
+The National Advanced Surface-to-Air Missile System (NASAMS), also offered by IAMD, is a highly adaptable mid-range solution for any operational air defense requirement.
+It is deployed in the U.S. and five other countries.
+IAMD also provides the Hawk XXI, an advanced air defense system against low- to medium-altitude air threats with advanced fire control and battle management for numerous international customers.
+Key IAMD customers include the U.S. Army and international customers.